When any three solutions are independent: Introduction

+Algebraic differential equations over constant parameters, as is assumed in part~(b), often go by the name {\em autonomous}.

-The theorem is sharp in both of the natural possible ways: $(C_2)$ is in general not enough and when $n=1$ then $(C_3)$ is not enough.
-See Examples~\ref{exa} and~\ref{exb} below.
-However, if $n=1$ then we do have $(C_4)\implies(C_m)$ for all $m$, as we will explain.
+Part~(a) of the theorem is sharp in both natural ways: there are (non-autonomous) equations in every order greater than~$1$ that satisfy $(C_2)$ but not $(C_3)$, and there are (non-autonomous) order $1$ equations that satisfy $(C_3)$ but not $(C_4)$.
+See Examples~\ref{exa} and~\ref{exb} below, respectively.
+However, in order~$1$ we do have $(C_4)\implies(C_m)$ for all $m$, as we will explain later.
+Part~(b) is also sharp, for example $\delta y-1=0$ is an autonomous equation satisfying $(C_1)$ but not $(C_2)$.

 Let us consider some specific examples that have been studied recently.